-2021 2020 2019
+2022 2021 2020

-Discount rate 2.35% 3.15% 4.16%
+Discount rate 2.72% 2.35% 3.15%

-Expected long-term return on plan assets 5.44% 6.43% 6.42%
+Expected long-term return on plan assets 5.38% 5.44% 6.43%

 Rate of compensation increase N/A N/A N/A

 Pension expense is calculated based upon a number of actuarial assumptions established on January 1 of the applicable year (detailed in the table above), including the weighted average discount rate, the expected long-term rate of return on plan assets, and the rate of increase in future compensation levels for the applicable plan.
 Discount rates were determined by creating hypothetical portfolios of high-quality bonds available without call features and in U.S. dollars as of the measurement date.
 These portfolios were constructed in such a way that all expected benefit payments from the plans could be provided by the coupon and maturity payments of the bonds as they become payable.
 Although the match could not be exact, the portfolios were constructed so that the excess bond payments were held to a minimum and were paid out as soon as possible.
-The discount rate used to determine pension expense decreased from 4.16% for 2019 to 3.15% for 2020, and decreased to 2.35% for 2021.
-The effect of the rate decrease was to decrease pension expense by \$243,807 for 2021.
+In 2022, the discount rates were derived from spot rates along a yield curve developed from a portfolio of corporate bonds from issuers rated AA or higher by established rating agencies as of each measurement date, applied to our expected benefit cash flows.
+The discount rate used to determine pension expense decreased from 3.15% for 2020 to 2.35% for 2021, and increased to 2.72% for 2022.
+The effect of the rate increase was to increase pension expense by \$61,900 for 2022.
 In developing the expected long-term rate of return assumption for plan assets (which consist mainly of U.S. equity and fixed income securities), input was considered from the actuaries and the investment advisors.
 The rate is intended to reflect the average rate of return expected to be earned on the funds invested or to be invested to provide plan benefits.
 In determining the rate, appropriate consideration was given to historical performance of the major asset classes held or anticipated to be held by the plans and the forecast for future rates of return for those asset classes.
-The long-term rate of return assumption was 5.44% for 2021, 6.43% for 2020, and 6.42% for 2019.
+The long-term rate of return assumption was 5.38% for 2022, 5.44% for 2021, and 6.43% for 2020.